 3. Microsoft OneDrive

 Created by Microsoft, this one is tied in really well for those of you running Windows 10.
 Unfortunately, I don’t have much experience with OneDrive but my biggest gripe is that its document sharing features have a lot to be desired.
-If you’re not tied into the Microsoft ecosystem (Where it’s likely you have 1TB of storage provided as part of your subscription), I’d recomend using Google Drive or Dropbox, Especially if you’re sharing a lot of files.
+If you’re not tied into the Microsoft ecosystem (Where it’s likely you have 1TB of storage provided as part of your subscription), I’d recommend using Google Drive or Dropbox, Especially if you’re sharing a lot of files.

 Give it a try: Get OneDive